roomorama/Caldroid/README.md

 You need to call ```refreshView()``` after above methods to update calendar appearance.

+## Display user events on Caldroid

+Caldroid is simply an UI library and it does *not* connect to user calendar database or fetch any user's events.
+If your app wants to display these events on Caldroid:

+- Your app needs to fetch events (from server or from user calendar database, depend on your app)

+- Design a drawable for the date with event.
+See more here for all types of drawable you can create: http://developer.android.com/guide/topics/resources/drawable-resource.html

+- Use above `setBackgroundResourceForDate` method to set the event drawable to correct date

+- Call `refreshView()` to update calendar appearance

+If you need to customize more for the cell, you can [supply your own cell design](https://github.com/roomorama/Caldroid#client-can-customize-look-and-feel-of-almost-all-views).

 ## Set min / max date

 Client can use below methods: